HL7/Vulcan-schedule-ig/input/pagecontent/dynamic-visit-plans.md

 | Quality of Life         |       ✓       |          |         ✓         |         |    ✓    |                      |        |         |         |    ✓    |    ✓    |          ✓           |       ✓       |    ✓    |
 | Adverse Events          |       ✓       |    ✓     |         ✓         |    ✓    |    ✓    |          ✓           |   ✓    |    ✓    |    ✓    |    ✓    |    ✓    |          ✓           |       ✓       |    ✓    |
 | Concomitant Meds        |       ✓       |    ✓     |         ✓         |    ✓    |    ✓    |          ✓           |   ✓    |    ✓    |    ✓    |    ✓    |    ✓    |          ✓           |       ✓       |    ✓    |

+In this design we pivot between odd-numbered cycles (Cycle 1, 3, 5) and even-numbered cycles (Cycle 2, 4, 6); we have assigned a disease response activity at the end of the even numbered cycles - these could be aligned to any of the usual grading schemes (eg RECIST), with the outcome of the assessment feeding into the decision over continuing in treatment cycles or transitioning to end of Treatment/follow up.

 This can be illustrated graphically as follows: